dirksan28/Scenic2DashCanEmu/README.md

-# A lowcost DIY CAN emulator for the Scenic II dash
+# A lowcost DIY CAN emulator for the Renault Scenic II dash

 [![Little red riding hood](./pics/vidThumb.jpg)](https://vimeo.com/512398946 "CAN-Emulator in action - Click to Watch!")